September 16, 2019

 - Memory.
 A report carried out by the University of California at San Diego School of Medicine identified higher scores on verbal memory tests in females than males, this might contribute to the ability of women’s brains to compensate for cognitive impairments and to the postponement of a medical diagnosis and appropriate treatment.

 - Employment.
 Memory decrease in women ages 60 – 70 who never had a job was more significant than in women with regular employment, according to the results of a report conducted by the University of California Los Angeles – revealing that “consistent cognitive stimulation from work helps increase cognitive reserve in women.”

 - Lifestyle.
 Seeing that a healthy way of living, particularly a lowered frequency of stress, helps reduce Alzheimer’s risk factors, women are especially susceptible – as they are frequently in the role of family caregiver, a recognized inducer of tension.

-These studies emphasize the necessity for women to take care of their own overall health, and Continuum, top providers of dementia care St. Louis and the surrounding communities depend on, is prepared to assist.
-As part of our St. Louis Alzheimer’s care and senior care we offer in the surrounding areas, we also provide the trusted respite care that enables family caregivers to take much needed breaks from caring for their loved ones and focus on self-care.
+These studies emphasize the necessity for women to take care of their own overall health, and Continuum, top providers of dementia care Chesterfield and the surrounding communities depend on, is prepared to assist.
+As part of our Chesterfield home care and senior care throughout the surrounding communities, we also provide the trusted respite care that enables family caregivers to take much needed breaks from caring for their loved ones and focus on self-care.
 Our caregivers are specifically trained and knowledgeable in meeting the unique needs of individuals with Alzheimer’s disease, providing family members the peace of mind in knowing their senior loved ones are receiving the most effective care.
-Call us at (314) 863-9912 or (636) 861-3336 to learn more about our St. Louis Alzheimer’s care and the areas we serve.
+Call us at (314) 863-9912 or (636) 861-3336 to learn more about our Chesterfield home care and the areas we serve.